swissknife/docs/docs/codeql_analysis.md

 Github recently launched [code scanning](https://github.com/features/security) which is based off of an open source collection of CodeQL queries which analyze code to find security vulnerabilities.
-This is only available on their enterprise plan & public repositories at the current point in time.
+This is only available on their enterprise plan & public repositories via github actions.
-Swissknife tries to reduce this gap by offering the ability to scan your private repositories as well.
+Swissknife tries to reduce this gap by offering the ability to run scans via CircleCI as well.
-Github currently allows reporting of Code scans only if the repository is public or you are on the enterprise plan, so while you can scan your code using CodeQL and Swissknife makes this easily possible, viewing the results of the scan on Github is not an option.

-Right now you can view the reports which are generated as CircleCI artifacts.

 :::tip